-If you have an upcoming appointment, your clinical team will be in touch to inform you of our new processes and what to expect when visiting the hospital.
-Please see Holland Bloorview on-site visits: processes and guidelines for more information on what to expect when coming to the hospital.
+If you have an upcoming appointment, we encourage you to review Holland Bloorview on-site visits: processes and guidelines for more information on what to expect when coming to the hospital.

 If multiple on-site appointments are needed for a client, we are making efforts to align appointment date and times to reduce the number of times they need to come to the hospital.

 Outpatient family and caregiver presence policy